guidoism/escape/proposal_002.md

 All code and data are defined within blocks (enclosed in square brackets).
 Variables are defined with the colon and functions wih the func or function words.
-Subblocks can be accessed with the `/`.
+A particularly interesting feature is that one can *refine* blocks, strings, and functions with a slash.
+You can use this to pull a value from a dictionary or select an option on a function.

 ...